AnaRosaJaime/Lerna/README.md

 ```

 Before publishing, Lerna determinate if a package has to be published by checking if there is any change in the repo according to the last version of git repository.
 Attention!
 It is possible to generate different versions of the same package (without changes) if the changes of the package are not pushed in the repository before publishing it.

+### devDependencies

+The dev dependecies can be pulled up the root of repo *except those used by npm script*

+Benefits:

+- All packages use the same version of a given dependency
+- Dependency installation time is reduced
+- Less storage is needed